-Thames Clippers have the longest tourist routes on the Thames -- all the way from Putney to North Greenwich (The O2) -- a 15-mile stretch that takes you through the whole of central London.
+Thames Clippers have the longest boat routes on the Thames -- all the way from Putney to North Greenwich (The O2).
+That's a 15-mile stretch that takes you through the whole of central London.

 Technically the boats are aimed at commuters rather than tourists.
 They are very fast, stop at a lot of places, and don't have as many outside seats as some of the other London boats, but it's still a very enjoyable way to travel up and down the river.

 They stop everywhere from at Chelsea, London Eye, Embankment (for Trafalgar Square), Blackfriars (for Temple), Bankside (for Tate Modern and the Globe), London Bridge (for The Shard), Tower Millennium (for the Tower of London and Tower Bridge), Canary Wharf, Greenwich (for the Cutty Sark and Royal Observatory) and North Greenwich (for The O2).

 Craig has been on this boat himself, and has written a big review including lots of photos of what you can see out the window.
 (You might like to read his previous review about it as well.)
 Feel free to ask him a question about the Thames Clipper.

 If you fancy something a bit more exciting (eg: more terrifying), then how about riding on a speed boat instead?
 Thames Rockets run speed boats up the river which will really get your heart pumping.